Origin of radio polarization in pulsar polar caps: Methods

 There is also a transition angle $\theta \in (\theta_\mathrm{pc},\theta_\mathrm{pc} + \Delta \theta)$ between the closed and open field lines, where $\Delta \theta = 0.1 \, \theta_\mathrm{pc}$.

-\subsection{Magnetospheric Currents}
+\subsection{Magnetospheric currents}

-The global magnetospheric current densities $j_\mathrm{mag}(\boldsymbol{x})$, $\boldsymbol{x} = (x,y,z)$, modify the Maxwell field solver as described in \citet[Appendix~A]{Timokhin2010}
+The global magnetospheric current densities, $j_\mathrm{mag}(\boldsymbol{x})$, $\boldsymbol{x} = (x,y,z)$, modify the Maxwell field solver as described in \citet[Appendix~A]{Timokhin2010},

-The term $(\nabla \times \delta\boldsymbol{B})$ represents the time-evolving part of the magnetic field.
-The current density $j(\boldsymbol{x},t)$ is the result of the plasma motion, and the term $j_\mathrm{mag}(\boldsymbol{x})$ is the current density necessary to support the twist of the magnetic field lines in the force-free magnetosphere.
-We assume that the magnetospheric current $\boldsymbol{j}_\mathrm{mag}$ is always parallel to the dipole magnetic field.
-The magnetospheric currents are expressed in open field lines as the analytical fit across the polar cap found by \citet{Gralla2017} and \citet{Lockhart2019} in general-relativistic force-free simulations
+The term $\nabla \times \delta\boldsymbol{B}$ represents the time-evolving part of the magnetic field.
+The current density, $j(\boldsymbol{x},t)$, is the result of plasma motion, and the term $j_\mathrm{mag}(\boldsymbol{x})$ is the current density necessary to support the twist of the magnetic field lines in the force-free magnetosphere.
+We assume that the magnetospheric current, $\boldsymbol{j}_\mathrm{mag}$, is always parallel to the dipole magnetic field.
+The magnetospheric currents at open field lines are expressed as the analytical fit across the polar cap found by \citet{Gralla2017} and \citet{Lockhart2019} in general relativistic force-free simulations,

 where

 and